Section 8 notice: Ground 3: holiday let

 Used when the tenancy is for a period of a maximum of eight months and the property was occupied as a holiday let within the period of twelve months prior to the start of the tenancy.
 Written notice must be given before or at the start of the tenancy that possession might be recovered based on this ground.

-Ground 3 cannot be served during the fixed term period.

 Ground 4: property tied to an educational institution

 Used when the tenancy is for a period of no more than twelve months and the property belongs to an educational institution.
 Written notice must be given before or at the start of the tenancy that possession might be recovered based on this ground.

-Ground 4 cannot be served during the fixed term period.

-Ground 5: housing for a minister of religion
+Ground 5: housing provided for a purpose that has ended

-Used when the property is being used by a minister of religion and is required for another minister.
-Written notice must be given before or at the start of the tenancy that possession might be recovered based on this ground.
+Used when the property is being used by a minister of religion, agricultural worker, policeman or someone being homed by the state and the tenant no longer meets the criteria for such housing or it is required for another person.

-Ground 5 cannot be served during the fixed term period.

 Ground 6: refurbishment

 Used when the landlord wants to reconstruct, demolish or carry out works on part or all of the property which cannot go ahead with the tenant there, perhaps because the tenant will not allow access.
 If this ground is used, the landlord has to pay reasonable removal costs.

-Ground 6 cannot be served during the fixed term period.